Back to Bees

 Nest Information

-• On or just below ground • In thick vegetation and tussocky grassland
+• Ground surface or just below in thick vegetation and tussocky grassland

 Distribution